-To resolve the above challenges, we propose \textbf{MolReFlect}, a teacher-student framework inspired by reflection tuning \citep{li2024selective}, which enables a larger teacher LLM to collaborate with a smaller student LLM for in-context fine-grained alignments in the molecule-caption translation task.
-The detailed model structure is shown in Figure \ref{fig:model}.
-Generally, MolReFlect includes three stages: \textbf{Zero-shot Alignment Extraction}, \textbf{In-Context Selective Reflection}, and \textbf{Chain-of-Thought In-Context Molecule Tuning (CoT-ICMT)}.
-Initially, the larger teacher LLM generates zero-shot alignments by extracting important phrases from the molecule SMILES representations or molecule captions and implies them to corresponding characteristics or sub-structure patterns in a zero-shot manner.
+To resolve the above challenges, two key components are needed: 1) automatic, high-quality annotations of fine-grained alignments, and 2) a robust method to integrate fine-grained alignments into LLMs.
+Therefore, we propose \textbf{MolReFlect}, a novel teacher-student framework inspired by reflection tuning \cite{li2024selective}, enabling a larger teacher LLM to collaborate with smaller student LLMs for the molecule-caption translation task with in-context fine-grained alignments.
+MolReFlect includes three stages: \textbf{Zero-shot Alignment Extraction}, \textbf{In-Context Selective Reflection}, and \textbf{Chain-of-Thought In-Context Molecule Tuning (CoT-ICMT)}.
+Initially, a larger teacher LLM generates zero-shot alignments by extracting important phrases from SMILES representations or molecule captions and maps them to corresponding characteristics or sub-structure patterns in a zero-shot manner.
 To improve the quality of the alignments, we further introduce In-Context Selective Reflection, which first retrieves similar samples and their corresponding zero-shot alignments as in-context few-shot examples so that the teacher LLM can reflect on them and then refine its responses.
-Following this, the student LLM selects between the zero-shot alignments and reflected alignments with lower perplexities to ensure that they could understand the knowledge taught by the teacher LLM and further relieve the noises in the alignments.
-Finally, to help the student LLM better learn from the fine-grained alignments, we develop a new fine-tuning paradigm, Chain-of-Thought In-Context Molecule Tuning (CoT-ICMT).
-By reformatting the context examples within a thought chain of $input \rightarrow alignments \rightarrow target$, the reasoning capabilities of LLMs can be better utilized.
+Following this, a student LLM selects between the zero-shot alignments and reflected alignments with lower perplexities to ensure that they could understand the knowledge taught by the teacher LLM and further relieve the noises.
+Finally, to help the student LLMs better reason and learn from fine-grained alignments, we develop a new fine-tuning paradigm, Chain-of-Thought In-Context Molecule Tuning (CoT-ICMT) by reformatting the context examples within a thought chain of $input \rightarrow alignments \rightarrow target$.